chaos-mesh/chaos-mesh/.github/pull_request_template.md

 ## DCO

-If you find the DCO check fails, please run commands like below (Depends on the actual situations.
-For example, if the failed commit isn't the most recent) to fix it:
+If you find the DCO check fails, please run commands like below to fix it:

+> [!TIP]
+> Depends on actual situations, for example, if the failed commit isn't the most recent
+> one, you can use `git rebase -i HEAD~n` to re-signoff the commit.

 ```shell
 git commit --amend --signoff